smogon/pokemon-showdown/sim/SIM-PROTOCOL.md

 > A miscellaneous effect has activated.
 This is triggered whenever an effect could
 > not be better described by one of the other minor messages: for example, healing
-> abilities like Water Absorb simply use `-heal`, and items that are consumed upon
+> abilities like Water Absorb simply use `-heal`.
+>
+> Items usually activate with `-end`, although items with two messages, like Berries
+> ("POKEMON ate the Leppa Berry!
+POKEMON restored PP...!"), will send the "ate"
-> use have the `-enditem` message instead.
+> message as `-eat`, and the "restored" message as `-activate`.

 `|-hint|MESSAGE`